lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 The serialization of an f-tree uses **Text** format and it is prefixed with its size length to allow the deserializer to know up-front the total f-tree serialization size in order to read all the information at once.

-The serialized f-tree (including its size header) is prefixed in the final serialization of the Data Factorization such that it can be deserialized first.
+The serialized f-tree (including its size header) is prefixed in the final serialization of the Data Factorization such that it can be deserialized first and allow us to use it during the factorization deserialization.

 ### Boost Serialization